3.2 Dashboard

 - Sales Activity Graph – A line graph displaying the transaction amount over time, helping identify peak activity periods or sales trends.

-- Investment Distribution Chart – A donut chart showing the proportional allocation of tokenized assets across published units.
-Hover over each section to see the investment amount per unit.
+- Investment Distribution Chart – A donut chart showing the proportional allocation of tokenized assets across published assets.
+Hover over each section to see the investment amount per asset.

-The Published Units Overview table displays a quick summary of each live real estate unit:
+The Published Assets Overview table displays a quick summary of each live asset:

-- Name – Unit title with a quick view icon.
+- Name – Asset title with a quick view icon.

-- Owners – Number of users who have purchased tokens for this unit.
+- Owners – Number of users who have purchased tokens for this asset.

-- Sales – Total revenue generated from token sales for that unit.
+- Sales – Total revenue generated from token sales for that asset.

 - Tokens Left – Remaining tokens available for purchase.

-You can search by unit in this block by typing in the search bar at the top right corner the name of the unit.
+You can search by asset in this block by typing in the search bar at the top right corner the name of the asset.

 This section helps identify which properties are performing well and which may require additional marketing efforts.